 What is truly getting this reaction all around is Burnout CRASH!, the downloadable game released in Fall 2011.
 Top-down viewing angle, no racing gameplay (the game is basically an expansion of Crash Mode), and cartoonish oddities like UFOs really set the fanbase into a fervor of contempt when it was announced.

-Jump the Shark: Burnout CRASH!, with its Totally Radical atmosphere, soundtrack consisting of random 90s one-hit-wonders, massively overhauled gameplay physics, and startlingly Denser and Wackier feel has been seen by most as the point where Burnout completely derailed itself into a trainwreck.
+Jump the Shark: Burnout CRASH!, with its Totally Radical atmosphere, soundtrack consisting of random 80s and 90s one-hit-wonders, massively overhauled gameplay physics, and startlingly Denser and Wackier feel has been seen by most as the point where Burnout completely derailed itself into a trainwreck.